 Backpacker Tours is a travel website for working holiday makers.
 The platform is filled with handpicked adventure tours, which are perfect for young backpackers on their trip down under.
 Search Backpacker Tours to find the best trips and travel packages.
 At Backpacker Tours, you’ll find bus tours and 4WD tours as well as welcome & arrival packages through to hiking tours.
 Whether your adventure starts in Whitsunday Islands and Fraser Island or in Melbourne and Sydney; you’ll find the right tour packages here.

-A popular option with both domestic and international travellers, a backpacker tour gives individuals the chance to travel light and cheaply at the same time as taking in some of the best visitor experiences which the country has to offer.
+A popular option with both domestic and international travellers, a backpacker tour gives individuals the chance to travel light and cheaply at the same time as taking in some of the best backpacker tours which the country has to offer.
 There are an enormous variety of travel tours out there for adventurous people who want to make memories.
 Accessible on a limited budget, we take a look at some of the opportunities out there to make your Australian backpacking trip one to remember.

 The East Coast Tour is an absolute must!